Providence Attorney for Breathalyzer & Chemical Test Refusals

-Consult with a Skilled Providence DUI Lawyer Today
+Consult with a Skilled Rhode Island DUI Lawyer Today

 In Rhode Island, refusing a breathalyzer or chemical test following a DUI arrest is a punishable offense.
-Refusing a breath test can expose a person to a minimum one-year driver’s license suspension and harm their chances of beating a DUI charge.
+Refusing a breath test can expose a person to a driver's license suspension.
 Fortunately, a highly knowledgeable Rhode Island DUI attorney from the Law Office of Jason Knight can defend you against these consequences and advocate for a dismissal or reduction or your charges.

 Clients trust Attorney Knight to handle their cases because: